-In 2005, EPA reported that small community water systems (serving up to 3,300 persons) have funding needs of \$34.2 billion (13% of the total national need) to provide safe drinking water through the year 2022.
-More than 80% of all systems with reported funding needs are small communities, EPA said.

-For wastewater treatment, requirements of the Clean Water Act (CWA) apply to all communities that discharge municipal sewage waste into the nation's waters.
-About 74% of wastewater treatment and collection facilities serve small communities (defined as those with a population of 10,000 or less), yet those facilities only serve 12% of the U.S. population.
-Under the CWA, all municipalities were to achieve secondary treatment of municipal sewage (equivalent to removing approximately 85% of wastes from the municipal wastestream), or more stringent, where that is required to meet local water quality standards, by July 1, 1988.
-Unlike the Safe Drinking Water Act, regulatory requirements under the CWA have been fixed for some time.
-The issue for many cities is continuing efforts to finance improvements that have been known for several years.
+According to EPA, small community water systems (serving up to 3,300 persons) have funding needs of \$64.5 billion (17% of the total national need) to provide safe drinking water- accounting for a disproportionate percentage of community water system need.
+Although small systems account for only 8% of the population served, nearly 83% of all systems with reported funding needs are small communities, EPA said.1 population of 10,000 or less), yet those facilities serve only 7% of the U.S. population.
+Under the CWA, all municipalities were to achieve secondary treatment of municipal sewage (equivalent to removing approximately 85% of wastes from the municipal wastestream), or more stringent, where that is required to meet local water quality standards, by 1988.
+Much like the Safe Drinking Water Act, small community wastewater systems have higher rates of noncompliance than larger systems.
+Unlike the SDWA, however, regulatory requirements under the CWA have been fixed for some time.
+The CWA issue for many cities of all size is continuing efforts to finance improvements that have largely been known for several years.